QIhunwoKingsley/stock-analysis/README.md

-6. Finally, I ran the stock analysis, to confirm that my stock analysis outputs for 2017 and 2018 are the same as the example provided.
+6. Finally, I ran the stock analysis to confirm that my stock analysis outputs for 2017 and 2018 are the same as the example provided.

  - Below our Final VBA Analysis PNGs,